It’s been 40 years since Michael Redwine first discovered MHD HYDROGEN™.

-Michael was convinced that all the components needed to trigger catalysis and create powerful energy had been contained in Elijah’s altar almost 3,000 years ago.
-The key to solving the problem, he hypothesized, was determining the right catalyst chemistry.
+Michael was convinced that all the components needed to trigger the reaction and create powerful energy had been contained in Elijah’s altar almost 3,000 years ago.
+The key to solving the problem, he hypothesized, was determining the right chemistry of catalysts.

 Michael built an apparatus to test his idea and, in early 1976, began experimenting with different catalyst configurations.
 As months and months went by without results, friends and coworkers of Michael’s jokingly hung a sign on the apparatus, calling it “Redwine’s Folly.”
 But persistence paid off.
-In the same way that Elijah’s miracle on Mount Carmel proved the presence and power of God to the doubting Israelites, when one of Michael’s experiments finally produced a small flame, it proved his hypothesis correct—and opened the door for the boundless possibilities of truly clean, renewable fuel.
-So why did it take so long for the technology to be fully developed?
+In the same way that Elijah’s miracle on Mount Carmel proved the presence and mighty power of God to the doubting Israelites, when one of Michael’s experiments finally produced a small flame, it proved his hypothesis correct—and opened the door for the boundless possibilities of truly clean, renewable fuel.
+So why did it take almost 40 years to progress the technology?

 As proven by that first small flame, Michael’s apparatus was producing a mixture of hydrogen and oxygen gas.
-Hydrogen gas on its own is flammable, but the presence of oxygen amplifies that flammability— to a dangerous degree.
-This became apparent after a subsequent test of the apparatus produced a thrust so powerful the flame singed a coworker’s eyebrows from over 30 feet away and knocked the device off its work bench.
+Hydrogen gas on its own is flammable, but the presence of oxygen amplifies that flammability.
+This became apparent after a subsequent experiment in which a flame was ignited that produced a thrust so powerful a coworker’s eyebrows were singed from over 30 feet away.

-Fortunately no one was seriously harmed, but Michael realized he needed to find a way to efficiently separate the hydrogen and oxygen streams as they exited the apparatus so that the hydrogen could be safely controlled.
+Fortunately no one was seriously harmed, but Michael realized he needed to find a way to control the reaction.
 Unfortunately, at that time selective gas separation technologies were prohibitively expensive and had limited applications.
 Michael decided to postpone further development until he could conduct experiments without putting human beings in danger.

-It would be many years before new discoveries were made and technology became sophisticated enough to present a viable solution to separate the gas mixture.
-As Michael ventured into other fields, his miraculous apparatus and the brilliant idea behind it fell to the wayside—until now.
+It would be many years before Michael would make new scientific discoveries and manufacturing became sophisticated enough to present a viable solution to mature the technology.
+As Michael ventured into other fields, his miraculous discovery and the brilliant idea behind it fell to the wayside—until now.